panzerdp/dmitripavlutin.com/content/posts/167-vue-props-destructure/index.md

 ---
 title: "How to Destructure Props in Vue (Composition API)"
-description: "How to correctly destructure props object in a Vue component and keep the reactivity"
+description: "How to correctly destructure props object in a Vue component while maintaining the reactivity."
 published: "2023-01-07"
 modified: "2023-01-07"
 thumbnail: "./images/cover.png"